 Our close-knit team of psychiatrists, psychologists and CBT psychotherapists are highly experienced in the diagnosis and treatment of anger management issues.
 We provide clients with a bespoke and completely confidential service.

 Dr Walsh completed his Medical Degree at the University of Bristol and his Psychiatric training at South West London and St George’s Mental Health Trust.
-He is dual trained in general adult and addictions psychiatry.
+He is dual trained in general adult psychiatry.

 Dr Eleanor Tiangga is a Consultant General Adult Psychiatrist.
 She did her Psychiatric Training in London and Oxford and worked as a Community Consultant in the NHS in Oxfordshire.
 She has a MA in Medical Sciences from Cambridge University, a medical degree from Imperial College London.